 – During times that are meant to be for all the guests (sections 1, 2 and 4 above), avoid taking any orders or serving any food or drinks in the whole restaurant.

 Dance is movement!
 It involves lots of steps, turns, flourishes, arm movements etc. When props such as a veil, fans, sword or sticks are involved, it takes up even more space.
 Often, the movements are unpredictable (this makes it interesting to watch!).
-Kazbah is tiny, and the dancer is trying to make the most of the little space that’s available.
+Some restaurants are tiny, and the dancer is trying to make the most of the little space that’s available.

 If you’re not serving tables while she’s dancing, you won’t have to move around as much anyway.
 But when you do need to, it’s safest to avoid squeezing past her: take a different path, if you can.
 If you can’t, then make sure the dancer knows you’re there by making eye contact – don’t ever assume she can see you otherwise.
 During the sword balancing dance, keep a bigger distance and never squeeze behind her because the dancer can’t turn her head to see you.
 She might turn or swing the sword suddenly, and it could be dangerous.